TebasMartinez/DA-Deutsche-Bahn-delays/README.md

   - Presentation.

 ### Punctuality definition:
-- For this analysis, I've used the same definition of punctuality that the Deutsche Bahn considers in [their own reports](https://www.deutschebahn.com/de/konzern/konzernprofil/zahlen_fakten/puenktlichkeitswerte-6878476#).
-Trains are considered on time if they arrive less than 6 minutes late.
+- For this analysis, I've used the same definition of punctuality that the Deutsche Bahn considers as "operational punctuality" in [their own reports](https://www.deutschebahn.com/de/konzern/konzernprofil/zahlen_fakten/puenktlichkeitswerte-6878476#).
+Trains are considered on time if they arrive with a delay of less than 6 minutes.

 ### Train types included:
 - ICE: InterCityExpress